LPJ-GUESS/utilities/README.md

 PATH_TO_RUNDIR: should be to the level rundir/exp-name/output/lpjg

 # Options:
-  -r --reference       <PATH> to a dir with aggregated LPJG reference run
+  -r --reference       <PATH> to a dir with aggregated LPJG reference run (should timewise overlap with current run)

   -o --outdir          <PATH> to store output in, DEFAULT='./'